uvadmt/uvadmt.github.io/src/content/syllabus.md

 **Unofficial Course Description.** Our course will match the official description, but the core goal of this course is to help students to understand, explain, and apply the foundational mathematical concepts at the core of computer science.
 The course has two main purposes:

-1. Develop your ability to think and communicate in a clear, mathematical way.
-We hope this will be useful throughout your life, but essential to becoming a strong computer scientist.
+1. Develop your ability to _think_ and _communicate_ in a clear, mathematical way.
+We hope this will be useful throughout your life, but it is essential to becoming a strong computer scientist.

-2. Introduce and gain understanding of the mathematical objects, definitions, notations, and techniques that will be essential for later computing courses where they will be used to reason about and develop algorithms, prove properties about programs, and understand the limits of different models of computation.</p>
+2. Introduce and gain understanding of the _mathematical objects_, _definitions_, _notations_, and _techniques_ that will be essential for later computing courses where they will be used to reason about and develop algorithms, prove properties about programs, and understand the limits of different models of computation.</p>

 **Expected Background.** Students entering the course are expected to have some experience with computer science including what is typically covered in a programming-focused first computing course such as cs 1110.
 You should be able to read and reason about short programs, and have a high-level undersanding of how programs execute.
 Students are also expected to have reasonable high school math background, but we do not assume background in calculus and rarely use any math beyond addition, subtraction, multiplication, exponentiation, and algebra.

 **Materials.** The primary textbook is:

-> Eric Lehman, F. Thomson Leighton, and Albert R. Meyer. <a href="../docs/mcs.pdf"><em>Mathematics for Computer Science</em></a>.
-(2017/6/15 version).
-This book is freely available on-line, and generously released under a <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0
+> Eric Lehman, F. Thomson Leighton, and Albert R. Meyer. <a href="/docs/mcs.pdf"><em>Mathematics for Computer Science</em></a>.
+(2018/6/6 version).
+This book is freely available on-line, and generously released under a <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0</a> license.
 License</a>.

+A web-based version of the textbook is also available from
+<a href="https://eng.libretexts.org/Bookshelves/Computer_Science/Programming_and_Computation_Fundamentals/Mathematics_for_Computer_Science_(Lehman_Leighton_and_Meyer)">LibreTexts</a>.
+We believe the content is nearly identical to the [PDF version](/docs/mcs.pdf), but cannot guarantee it is entirely consistent.

 The course will mostly cover the first part of this book (Chapters 1-8), and some selected materials from later chapters (in particular chapters 9, 15, 17).
 In addition to that textbook, we will have selected readings from other sources.